-It’s a no-brainer yet often overlooked, a roadside safety kit should be in your vehicle at all times.
-Most kits include jumper cables, roadside flairs, simple bandages and ointments, flashlights and wrenches.
+It’s a no-brainer yet often overlooked, a roadside safety kit should be in your vehicle at all times but is especially important for long drives and road trips.
+Most road trip safety kits include jumper cables, roadside flairs, simple bandages and ointments, flashlights and wrenches.
 Be sure to add a blanket and poncho too, which could really save you headaches when needed.
 Speaking of headaches, be sure you include Tylenol or ibuprofen.

 Pack (Spare) Smart

 Your spare tire may be located inside the floor of your trunk.
 This is always a problem for packing!
 In the event you need to access the spare, everything inside may need to be relocated, which could mean your bags are curbside while you swap the tires.
 Keep this in mind when deciding which bags go where.
 Also, know where your jack is located.
 You don’t want to lose valuable travel time fumbling through your car looking for the right tools.
 It's also a good idea to empty out any extra stuff you’ve been keeping in your trunk to improve gas mileage.

 Pack for a Variety of Weather Conditions